 The History of the iPad

 While Apple didn’t officially debut the iPad until January 2010, the truth is that the tech giant was working on their own tablet computer since 2002 at the earliest.
-Though the current lineup consists of the iPad, the iPad Mini, the iPad Air, and the iPad Pro, the original version is undoubtedly the flagship product.
+Though the current lineup consists of the iPad, the iPad, the iPad, and the iPad, the original version is undoubtedly the flagship product.

 Apple loyalists might remember 1993’s Newton MessagePad.
 This tablet-esque PDA was something of a precursor to the iPad a whole 17 years before it came to fruition.
 Its poorly received launch and subsequent discontinuation gave the company lots of ideas.